CelineGrasdal/Wonderland/README.txt

 requirements of the project.

 To run Wonderland, JDK Version 20 or greater must be installed and all files in Wonderland folder must be downloaded.
+I have included the installer for JDK Version 20.0.1.

-To see the Java source code files and/or if you have any questions, please email celine1grasdal@gmail.com
+To see the source code and/or if you have any questions or notice any errors, please email celine1grasdal@gmail.com